Customize UFT Developer runtime engine settings

 Configure the following options in the Engine tab:

-By default, UFT Developer loads the add-ins for all supported technologies.
-However, loading add-ins that you don't need can slow performance, or in some cases cause conflicts with object identification, so you should load only the add-ins needed for the technologies in your application.
+Load only the add-ins needed for the technologies in your application.
+Loading add-ins that you don't need can slow performance, or in some cases cause conflicts with object identification.

 The add-ins you select affect the technologies supported in the Object Identification Center as well as for tests that you run on the computer.